Emirates cancels 70-plane A350 order in blow to Airbus, Rolls

 At the same time, it increased its order for Airbus's even larger 525-seat A380 superjumbo, consolidating its position as the biggest customer for the world's largest passenger jet.

-The combined moves leave the Gulf heavyweight splitting its future growth requirements between competing suppliers, with Boeing providing its twin-engined long-haul needs and Airbus filling superjumbo capacity through total orders for 140 A380s.
+The pattern of announcements leaves the Gulf heavyweight balancing its future growth requirements between the transatlantic rivals, with Boeing providing its twin-engined long-haul needs and Airbus filling superjumbo capacity through total orders for 140 A380s.

-Emirates has been pushing for months for Airbus to upgrade the A380 superjumbo with a more efficient engine, a solution favoured by Rolls-Royce which is among the companies most directly affected by the airline's decision on the A350.
+Emirates has been pushing for months for Airbus to upgrade the A380 superjumbo with a more efficient engine.

-Emirates had reserved deliveries more than a decade after it placed the order, and Airbus may now be able to resell these at better prices than those available for launch customers.
+The carrier's chief executive, Tim Clark, said earlier this month that a revamped A380 could have a 10-12 percent performance improvement and that "we are hoping to move on that pretty soon".

-Still, the cancellation cast a shadow over an annual media event designed partly to showcase its wide-body strategy.
+Leahy said Airbus was considering the request but declined to comment on the timing for a decision, which is widely expected to come well after a separate discussion over whether to upgrade its smaller, older wide-body jet, the A330.

-Airbus said it continued to work on a proposal to update the smaller A330 jet with new engines, but confirmed it may not be ready to launch it at the Farnborough Airshow in July, the industry's largest annual event.
-A decision on whether to revamp the A380 will take more time.
+That decision is expected later this year but may not come in time for next month's Farnborough Airshow, Leahy confirmed.

-Rolls-Royce, which could be involved in both projects, said the Emirates A350 decision would result in a 2.6 billion-pound ($4.4 billion) hit to its order book.
+Rolls-Royce, which could be involved in both projects, said the Emirates A350 decision would meanwhile result in a 2.6 billion-pound ($4.4 billion) hit to its order book, which for civil aerospace stood at 60.3 billion at the end of 2013, up 22 percent on the year before.

 (Additional reporting by James Regan in Paris, Victoria Bryan in Frankfurt, Sarah Young in London and Nadia Saleem in Dubai; Editing by Christopher Cushing and Greg Mahlich)